jefflester/minitrino/src/lib/modules/catalog/hive/readme.md

     trino> create table hive.tiny.customer as select * from tpch.tiny.customer;
     CREATE TABLE: 1500 rows

-You will see the ORC data stored in your local Minio bucket.
+The ORC data files can be viewed directly in the MinIO bucket via the MinIO UI.

 ## Usage